matteosacchetto/node-zip-cli/README.md

 ###### `--allow-git`

 Starting from version `0.2.0`, the directory `.git` is ignored by default.
-Use this flag you want instead to include the `.git` directory in your zip file
+Use this flag if you want instead to include the `.git` directory in your zip file

 ###### `--dry-run`